theonethread/falkor-plugin-example/readme.md

 Example [`@falkor/falkor-commander`](https://www.npmjs.com/package/@falkor/falkor-commander "Visit") plugin to demonstrate framework capabilities, and to serve as boilerplate for personal projects.

-> _**NOTE:** The `master` branch holds compatible version with already released packages, while `development` branch holds a version currently developed along with latest unreleased sources of packages._
+> _**NOTE:** The `master` branch holds compatible version with already released packages, while the `develop` branch holds a version currently developed along with latest unreleased sources of packages._

 ## **Usage**